ls1intum/Artemis/docs/admin/setup.rst

 ================

 The general setup steps are described in the :ref:`development setup steps <dev_setup>`.
-This section describes some additional steps that are only of interest for production or special setups.
+This section describes some additional steps that are of interest for production or special setups.
+For information on how to set up extension services to activate additional functionality in your Artemis instance, see :ref:`their respective documentation <extensions_setup>`.

 .. toctree::
    :includehidden: